FrostyX/infra-docs/docs/sysadmin-guide/sops/requestforresources.rst

 * MUST have a deployment schedule for going to production.
 This will need to account for things like freezes and availability of infrastructure folks.

+* MUST have an approved audit by the security officer or appointed delegate.

 Production deployment
 =====================